aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 aFe Power Momentum GT Cold Air Intake Installed In 4Runner

 I landed on the aFe Power Momentum GT CAI with a Pro 5R Filter Media.
-Though there are many comparisons in regards to what CAI is best for you, I chose aFe for a few reasons:
+Though there are many comparisons regarding what CAI is best for you, I chose aFe for a few reasons:

 Cleaning Timeframe